delvtech/frontend-monorepo/docs/Style-Guide.md

 - example
 - example

-Props should be spread in the function parameters
+Props should be deconstructed in the function's parameters.

 ```ts
 /* Button.tsx */